 PILC represents the former Labour MP Dave Nellist and the socialist and anti-racist campaigners Hannah Sell and Lois Austin at the Undercover Policing Inquiry.

-We also represent Youth against Racism in Europe (YRE) a major anti-racist/anti-fascist organisation in the 1990’s which was also infiltrated by undercover police.
-We also have several other activists and trade unionists whose case are currently under review.
+We also represent Youth against Racism in Europe (YRE), a major anti-racist and anti-fascist organisation that was infiltrated by undercover police in the 1990s, as well as several other activists and trade unionists whose case are currently under review.

 The Chairman delivered his opening remarks on 28 July 2015.

-Eighteen have been named, including those of Stephen Lawrence, Jean Charles de Menezes, Joy Gardner and Ricky Reel.
-The Inquiry needs to consider the resources that should have been deployed to catch the killers of Ricky Reel and Stephen Lawrence racist killers but were instead used to undermine the many family campaigns and the chance of justice.
+Undercover police officers spied on family justice campaigns, including those founded in memory of Stephen Lawrence, Jean Charles de Menezes, Joy Gardner and Ricky Reel.
+The Inquiry needs to consider what led to resources that should have been deployed holding to account those responsible for racist murders and police misconduct instead being used to undermine campaigns for justice.

-Spying on MP’s.
+Spying on MPs.